MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment.md

 ## Install Base Container Images

 Before a container can be deployed, a container base OS image needs to be downloaded.
 The following example will download the Windows Server Core base OS image.
+This same procedure can be completed to install the Nano Server base image.
+This same procedure can be completed to install the Nano Server base image.
 For detailed information on Windows container images, see [Managing Container Images](../management/manage_images.md).

 First, install the container image package provider.